coryBove/music/README.md

 I'm going to be taking some time off work to pursue some hobbies, mainly music and art.

-This repo is starting with a lot of writing, and not a lot of music.
-Today is day 1 of this project, and I'm laying a lot of groundwork before I start practicing for real.

 If you're really only interested in the music (WHICH IS TOTALLY COOL!!!!) then give the video below a quick watch, and/or check out my [Influences](randomIdeas/INFLUENCES.md)

 I've been a professional software engineer since about 2016, and have been very fortunate to save up a small nest-egg in order to do this.
 This is a planned sabbatical, and I left my last job June 18th of 2020.

 See my [History](randomIdeas/HISTORY.md) for more about me.

-See a (hopefully) growing list of [Songs](lyrics/README.md) here.
+See a growing list of [Songs](lyrics/README.md) here.

+See a growing list of [Ideas](randomIdeas/README.md) here.

-See a (hopefully) growing list of [randomIdeas](randomIdeas/README.md) here.
+See a growing list of [Practice Sessions](practice/README.md) here.

+Please, see [Angels](ANGELS.md) for a tribute to first responders and healthcare workers.

-Here's a short(4m) song I recorded last weekend (6/14/2020):
+Here's a short(4m) song I recorded recently (6/14/2020):
-I need to work on my vocals, but please bare with me, it gets slightly better towards the end.
+I need a lot of work on my vocals, but please bare with me, it gets slightly better towards the end.

 https://drive.google.com/file/d/1Za2UmjwJQvFPLPXLpCL6appcKQlArB12/view?usp=sharing